ghendersonnc/Marisa/README.md

 Rewriting my old bot from scratch using hikari.
-This is not the source code for a public bot.
-If you want to use the bot's source code for your own bot then follow below instructions
+This is a bot I use on my own server.

-## Use
+## Develop

 ### !!
 IF ON WINDOWS USE GIT BASH !!
 ```sh